aff3ct/aff3ct/doc/sphinx/source/compilation/compilation.rst

    cmake .. -DCMAKE_CXX_FLAGS="-funroll-loops -march=native"

-Many parts of the AFF3CT code use the |SIMD|
-Data)` parallelism and this type of instructions often requires additional compiler options to be enabled:
+Many parts of the AFF3CT code use the |SIMD| parallelism and this type of instructions often requires additional compiler options to be enabled:

 +-------------------+-------------------+
 | Option            | Description       |